devnich/windows-setup/README.md

 ### 1.4.1.
 Anaconda Python distribution

 1. Uninstall previous version
-2. Delete Start Menu items for previous version
+2. Delete Start Menu items for previous version.
+    - Navigate to **DataVisLabWest/AppData/Roaming/Microsoft/Windows/Start Menu/Programs**
+    - Delete the "Anaconda" folder
 3. Install for single user ("Just Me" option)
 4. Select "Create shortcuts" (this should be checked by default)
 5. When setup in complete, de-select "Launch Anaconda Navigator" and "Welcome to Anaconda" and click "Finish"